Matt Gutman: Middle East

-In mid 2001, Gutman moved to Tel Aviv during the peak of the Palestinian uprising known as the Second Intifada and worked for the Jerusalem Post based in Israel from 2001 to 2005 covering the Israeli-Palestinian conflict.
-He also worked for USA Today before joining ABC News Radio in 2006.
+In mid 2001, Gutman moved to Tel Aviv during the peak of the Palestinian uprising known as the Second Intifada and worked for The Jerusalem Post from 2001 to 2005 covering the Israeli-Palestinian conflict.
+He also worked for USA Today before officially joining ABC News Radio in 2006.
 Gutman lived in the Middle East for nearly eight years, covering most major conflicts, including the wars in Iraq, Afghanistan, Syria and Lebanon, filing dispatches from nearly every country in the region.

+He was working In August 2005, during Israel's controversial and tumultuous evacuation of its Gaza Strip settlements, Gutman was the lone foreign reporter on the rooftop of a synagogue in Kfar Darom, the last building in the last settlement to be evacuated.
+The young settlers had barricaded the building and were waging a last ditch battle on the rooftop, pelting soldiers below with projectiles.
+After a day-long siege by Israel's military, the Israeli military loaded baton-wielding soldiers onto shipping containers which there then hoisted onto the Synagogue's roof by cranes and detained them (and Gutman) and pushed them all into shipping containers and then bused them out of Gaza.
+During that confrontation, and in the haze of chemical irritants and sprays of water cannon, Gutman received a call from ABC News Radio asking him to describe the scene.

+It was the start of what became Gutman's 20 year association with ABC News.
+He has continued to report from the region during major outbreaks of violence for both ABC News and CBS News.

 ABC News

 In 2008, Gutman moved to Miami, Florida for ABC News and began appearing on various programs and platforms for the network including ABC World News Tonight, Good Morning America, Nightline and the network's magazine show 20/20.
-Since 2010, he has filed reports from more than 50 countries for ABC News.
+From 2010 on he filed reports from more than 50 countries for ABC News.
 In 2014, he took over the hosting duties for Sea Rescue and hosted about 120 episodes of the show.
-In late 2016, while reporting on the collapsing health care system of Venezuela, he was detained for five days by Venezuelan police and intelligence services.
+In late 2016, while reporting on the collapsing health care system of Venezuela, he was detained and interrogated for five days by Venezuelan police and intelligence services.

 He was named ABC News' Chief National Correspondent in January 2018.
+In his years with ABC News he covered wars from Ukraine to Gaza, and every kind of natural disaster, from earthquakes in Japan, to volcanoes in Chile to tornados in Oklahoma.

+On the morning of January 7, 2025 he was among the first network reporters on scene at the Palisades fire in Pacific Palisades, California.
+He would report on the devastating impact of those fires on multiple Los Angeles-area cities for the next two weeks, while packing up his own family for evacuation.

+On December 9, 2025, it was announced that he would leave ABC for CBS News.